• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Onagraceae family

-Commonly called Laurier de Saint Antoine, the plant can grow up to 2m tall.
+Commonly called St. Anthony’s Laurel, the plant can reach up to 2m high.
 The Spike-primrose is a pioneer species present in dense colonies in all open areas.
 It is used in the composition of multifloral mountain honeys

 • THE BIRDSFOOT TREFOIL •